 January 1, 1935: Judy and her sisters rang in the new year in San Francisco.
 They were appearing at the Curran Theater as part of the same show that they appeared in at the Hollywood Playhouse in Hollywood, California titled “Irving Strouse’s Sunday Nite Frolics.”
 The company consisted of 60 members who traveled up to SF, and Judy and her sisters were billed as either “Frances Garland and her Sisters” or the “Frances Garland Trio” (the records are conflicting).
 This show on the first was the last before they returned to Los Angeles and the show ended.

 1935 would prove to be a big year for Judy.
-In March she recorded her second set of test records for Decca Records, three in total.
+In March she recorded her first set of test records for Decca Records, three in total.
 Two solos and one with her sisters.
-Only the two solos survive (info about those recording can be found here).
+Only the two solos survive (info about those recordings can be found here).

-Of course, the biggest event in 1935 was her audition for, and subsequent signing by, the Metro-Goldwyn-Mayer studios.
+Of course, the biggest event in 1935 was her audition for, and subsequent signing by, the Metro-Goldwyn-Mayer studios in late September.

 In 1952 Judy famously took her “Palace Show” to the Curran.
 Listen to that performance here (zip file).

 January 1, 1936: The photo of Judy with Mickey Rooney and Jane Withers that was taken just two days before on December 30, 1935, hit the papers on this day which was quite fast for the time.